MadCatX/WebMMBClient/README.md

 For the server part of WebMMB, see [WebMMBServer](https://github.com/MadCatX/WebMMBServer).

 ## Installation
-In order to build WebMMB, [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) must be installed.
-WebMMB depends on [Molstar viewer plugin](https://github.com/MadCatX/molstar). to display molecular structures.
+In order to build WebMMBClient, [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/) must be installed.
+WebMMBClient depends on [Molstar viewer plugin](https://github.com/MadCatX/molstar) to display molecular structures.
 The plugin will be fetched and built automatically.
-To build WebMMB, `cd` into the directory with WebMMB sources and issue the following commands
+To build WebMMBClient, `cd` into the directory with WebMMBClient sources and issue the following commands

     git submodule update --init --recursive
     npm install